harrypujols/rock-paper-scissors/README.md

 - You are the column on the left.
 - You click on either of the three hands.
-- Each hand represent either of the items.
+- Hands represent each thing.
 - The Computer will make its pick from the column on the right.
-- When you click, see the results.
+- When you click, the outcome will add to the scoreboard.
-- Repeat as much as you like.
+- Rinse repeat, until you get bored.

 ## As for the software